-Our cash, cash equivalents and marketable securities at June 30, 2012 totaled \$92.6 million compared to \$96.4 million on December 31, 2011.
-The decline is the result of our net cash used in operations during 2012.
+Our cash, cash equivalents and marketable securities at September 30, 2012 totaled \$66.3 million compared to \$96.4 million on December 31, 2011.
+The decline is the result of our net cash used in operations during 2012 and the payment made to repurchase our common stock pursuant to the tender offer.

-Cash used in operating activities from continuing operations was \$3.7 million and \$9.0 million for the periods ended June 30, 2012 and June 25, 2011, respectively.
-The decrease in cash used is primarily due to reduced NicVAX-related clinical trials and manufacturing activities in 2012 as compared to 2011 and overall reduction in most operating costs.
+Cash used in operating activities from continuing operations was \$5.6 million and \$14.1 million for the nine-month periods ended September 30, 2012 and September 24, 2011, respectively.
+The decrease in cash used is primarily due to reduced NicVAX-related clinical trials and manufacturing activities in 2012 as compared to 2011 and an overall reduction in most operating costs.
+We generated cash from investing activities in 2012 and 2011 of \$2.1 million and \$48.2 million, respectively, as a result of net proceeds from sales and purchases of marketable securities.
+In 2012, we paid \$24.5 million to repurchase our common stock in connection with our tender offer.

-We believe cash, cash equivalents and marketable securities on hand at June 30, 2012 will be sufficient to meet our anticipated cash requirements for operations for at least the next 12 months.
+We believe cash, cash equivalents and marketable securities on hand at September 30, 2012 will be sufficient to meet our anticipated cash requirements for operations for at least the next 12 months, subject to completion of the Merger.